©2020 William A. Lasher

 I asked Mrs. Fletchly to call for a hansom cab, and when it arrived, I told the driver to head for the waterfront where we met Moonblade and Delone.
 I had asked Jane Deven to join us for dinner too, but Moonblade informed us she had made other plans.
 Standing in the common area on the north side of the old Blackfriars Bridge where the circus had been set up a week before, we were about to walk over to the Ship And Turtle restaurant when we saw Lieutenant Kurniawan riding along the river on horseback.

-“Bagus!” exclaimed Moonblade cupping his hands around his mouth, and calling him by his first name.
+“Bagus!” exclaimed Moonblade cupping his hands around his mouth.
 He saw us, waved, and rode over to have a chat.

 “Looks like you’re out for some fun tonight,” said Kurniawan, “next weekend my company will have liberty.
 Let us know if you find any good places to eat.”